anhuiyang/retailer/README.md

-# An Clothing Retailer Web Page
+# A Clothing Retailer Web Page
 A responsive web page for a clothing retailer

 ## Description